Survey of Low-Resource Machine Translation: Shared Tasks

 The size of the subword vocabulary is often a tuned parameter, although the range of different values tested is not always reported.
 Surprisingly, there is significant variation in the subword vocabulary sizes used, and there is not always a clear pattern.
 Despite the low-resource settings, many of the systems use quite large subword vocabularies (30k-60k merge operations).
 There are exceptions: a large number of the systems for Tamil--English use small vocabularies (6k-30k merge operations), which may be attributed to the morphologically rich nature of Tamil coupled with the scarcity of data.

 Joint subword segmentation is fairly common.
-Its use is particularly well motivated when the source and target languages are similar (e.g.~for Upper Sorbian-German) and when `helper languages' are used to compensate for the low-resource scenario (e.g.~addition of Czech and English data).
+Its use is particularly well motivated when the source and target languages are similar where we may expect to see a high amount of lexical overlap (e.g.~for the similar language shared tasks such as Upper Sorbian--German) and when `helper languages' are used to compensate for the low-resource scenario (e.g.~addition of Czech and English data).
 However, it is also used in some cases even where there is little lexical overlap, for example for Tamil--English, where the languages do not share the same script, including by some of the top-scoring systems \citep{shi-etal-2020-oppos,wu-etal-2018-beyond}.
 Although few systematic studies are reported, one hypothesis could be that even if different scripts are used there is no disadvantage to sharing segmentation; it could help with named entities and therefore reducing the overall vocabulary size of the model \citep{ding-etal-2019-call}.

 A few works explore alternative morphology-driven segmentation schemes, but without seeing any clear advantage: \citet{scherrer-grnroos-virpioja:2020:WMT} find that, for Upper-Sorbian--German, Morfessor can equal the performance of BPE when tuned correctly (but without surpassing it), whereas \citet{sanchez-prompsit-2018-IWSLT} find gains for Morfessor over BPE. \citet{dhar-etal-2020-linguistically} have mixed results for Tamil--English when comparing linguistically motivated subword units compared to the use of statistics-based sentencepiece \citep{kudo-richardson-2018-sentencepiece}.